britzl/defold-travis-ci/README.md

-# defold-travis-ci
+# Travis-CI for Defold
-Travis-CI build script for the Defold game engine.
+[Travis-CI](https://travis-ci.org) build script for the Defold game engine.
+Use these scripts to run unit tests whenever changes are made to your project or perform integration or performance checks on your project.

 ## Installation
+Installation is a simple process.
+Sign up for a Travis-CI account and copy two files to your project and you're good to go!

 ### 1 - Signup
 Sign up for an account at [Travis-CI](https://travis-ci.org).